Sanjuar/Mental-Health/README.md

 ![Mental Health Analysis](analysis_dashboard.png)
 ## 2.2 The Language of Mental Health: Word Clouds

-We generated **word clouds** for each category after removing stopwords.
-In these images, the size of a word reflects its frequency within that group.
+Word clouds were created for each category without stop words.
+In these word clouds, the size of the words shows their frequencies in that particular category.

 **Anxiety**

-- Dominant words: *feel, know, time, work, think*
+- Key words: feel, know, time, work, think
-- The language centers on internal processes and their impact on daily life.
+- Concentrates on inner activities and their effects on daily routine.

 **Depression**

-- Dominant words: *feel, life, want, people, friend*
+- Key words: feel, life, want, people, friend
-- Heavy focus on social connection, life outlook, and desires.
+- Focuses on connections among people, view on life, and personal desires.

 **Suicidal**

-- Dominant words: *want, end, life, die, feel*
+- Key words: want, end, life, die, feel
-- Distinctly serious vocabulary; words like “end” and “die” appear frequently, confirming the high‑risk nature of this group.
+- Vocabulary is more severe in nature; there are many uses of words such as “end” and “die,” reflecting the severity of this category.

 **Normal**

-- Dominant words: *day, good, work, people, go*
+- Key words: day, good, work, people, go
-- Conversations revolve around routines and everyday activities, with positive words like “good” appearing more often.
+- Talks about day-to-day activities with positive words such as “good.”

-**Other categories** (Stress, Bipolar, Personality disorder) show intermediate patterns, with Bipolar posts containing clinical terms like “manic” and “medication,” and Personality disorder posts focusing on “avoid” and “people.”
+In other categories such as Stress, Bipolar, and Personality disorder, moderate trends can be observed; the bipolar category includes clinical words like “manic” and “medication,” while the personality disorder category has frequent uses of the word “avoid.”

 **Key insight**